Amazon Influencer – What’s Next?

 For brands, especially those that are already using influencers to drive sales, this is an excellent opportunity.
 Now, you will be able to track your unit sales and determine if your influencer marketing is working.
 With the Influencer Storefronts, you will be able to gain valuable insights that can inform your marketing strategies moving forward.

 Since its inception, Amazon has been a trailblazer of innovation in cloud services, home assistants, e-commerce, and even television.
-The inception of the Amazon Influencer program could have a significant impact on how companies run their digital marketing campaigns and how social influencers advocate for brands.
+The inception of the Amazon Influencer program could have a significant impact on how companies a company or digital marketing agency runs their digital marketing campaigns and how social influencers advocate for brands.

 The introduction of highly customizable storefronts to the Amazon platform may introduce an entirely new method of creating and promoting content for influencers.
 This change could beckon a new age of online content creation that has never been seen before.

-Could your favorite Youtubers be making posts and videos for their Amazon storefronts?
+Could your favorite Youtubers or other social media influencers be making posts and videos for their Amazon storefronts?
 Will artists be decorating theirs with custom art?
 Big changes might be on the horizon, so look out!
 In the meantime, why not make a few bucks with your own influencer account?
 Have fun!

 “Amazon is teaching influencers on other platforms to point back to Amazon, and teaching consumers how to go down the funnel from a social platform to purchase on Amazon”